SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 - In the clinical trial, VTE events were _lower_ in treatment arm, because COVID causes blood clots & control arm caught more COVID.
 So in that sense you can regard the vaccine as _protective_ against VTE events.
-- No batch effect observed, after extensive QC of the batches shipped to the sites in question.
+- No batch effect observed, after extensive QC by AstraZeneca of the batches shipped to the sites where VTEs were observed.

 __Summary:__ So far, nobody has actual evidence to connect the vaccine to the VTE events.
 The stoppages are out of (possibly misplaced?) caution.
 The numbers seem to be 30-37 VTE